strayMat/how_to_select_causal_models/response_to_reviewer.md

 In the Methods section g-computation is described.
 It seems indeed the first name under which the technique appeared in literature, but other names, most importantly S-learner are being used frequently nowadays.
 Interestingly those names are mentioned in Empirical study on page 4, however, the close relationship (equivalence?) between S-learner and g-computation is not mentioned.

 > G-computation is larger than S-learner.
 The first mention of S-learner that we are aware of is [Künzel, 2019](https://arxiv.org/pdf/1706.03461).
 In this paper, they distinguish T-learners from S-learners (or more elaborated ones).
 T-learners model $\mu(0)$ and $\mu(1)$ separately and train separately on each population.
 On the contrary S learner use only one model for both population and add the treatment as a covariate.
 A good example to understand the difference is to note that a linear T-learner is the same thing as a linear S-learner where we add an interaction term between the treatment and the covariates.
 Ultimately, both methods are G-computation in the sense that they rely on the identification of eq.
 (1) making the link between potential outcomes and observed quantities.
 To improve the manuscript, we added just after the eq.
-(3) that one can choose between T-learner and S-learner.
+(3) that one can choose to model the response function with either a T-learner or a S-learner.

 Equation 2: should the expectation be over X not Y?